Post Content

 This is written content supplied by the MOC builder which you can use with minimal editing.
 Sometimes the builder will provide background information about their creation which can be copied and pasted into the Post Content.

-Imported Blog Posts will automatically include content found in their corresponding LEGO Pirate MOC Subfourm topic so you can edit this accordingly, however you can also copy text from anywhere the builder may have shared useful commentary, including external websites and social media posts.
+In order to obtain builder quotes you will need to browse the MOC’s topic in LEGO Pirate MOC Subfourm, however you can copy text from anywhere the builder has shared useful commentary, including external websites and social media posts.

 Example of a Builder Quote